DataDog/datadog-api-client-go/api/v1/datadog/docs/ServiceLevelObjective.md

 ### SetTypeId

-`func (o *ServiceLevelObjective) SetTypeId(v int32)`
+`func (o *ServiceLevelObjective) SetTypeId(v ServiceLevelObjectiveTypeNumeric)`

-SetTypeId gets a reference to the given int32 and assigns it to the TypeId field.
+SetTypeId gets a reference to the given ServiceLevelObjectiveTypeNumeric and assigns it to the TypeId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)